arzeth/node-srt/README.md

 Please refer to build instructions for your OS of the [SRT project](https://github.com/Haivision/srt#requirements).

-This is providing a NodeJS binding layer that at its build-time assumes that plain libSRT already *can* be built on your system.
+This is providing a Node.js binding layer that at its build-time assumes that plain libSRT already *can* be built on your system.

-We will merely pull in an SRT codebase from a GIT repo here (that may be local or remote), and attempt to compile it (using the specific toolchain and commands invoked for each OS).
-See `scripts/build-srt-sdk.js`.
-Then linking the result of it into the compiled NodeJS add-on we provide here via the Gyp tool.
+We will merely pull in an SRT codebase from a Git repo here (that may be local or remote), and attempt to compile it (using the specific toolchain and commands invoked for each OS).
+See [`scripts/build-deps-srt.js`](https://github.com/Eyevinn/node-srt/blob/master/scripts/build-deps-srt.js).
+Then linking the result of it into the compiled Node.js add-on we provide here via the Gyp tool.

-Everything we need on the NodeJS side of things (N-API, Gyp) gets installed via NPM, as you install this package.
+Everything we need on the Node.js side of things (N-API, Gyp) gets installed via NPM, as you install this package.

 However, it is not provided with this any dependencies of building libSRT itself (we only try to invoke the toolchain correctly, whichever it is, on your OS).